Usbac/wolff/docs/template.md

 {{ $message }}
 ```

-This will print the 'message' key in the data array, keep in mind that the content will be automatically escaped for your safety.
+This will print the 'message' key in the data array.

+_Keep in mind that the content will be automatically escaped for your safety._

 ### Print raw